Gold Coast, Queensland: History

 The Gold Coast is the ancestral home of a number of Indigenous clans of the Yugambeh people, including the Kombumerri, Mununjali, and Wangerriburra clans.
-Europeans arrived in 1823 when explorer John Oxley landed at Mermaid Beach.
-The hinterland's red cedar supply attracted people to the area in the mid-19th century.
+Europeans arrived in 1823 when explorer John Oxley explored the Tweed River.
+The hinterland's timber supply attracted people to the area in the mid-19th century.

 A number of small townships developed along the coast and in the hinterland.
 The western suburb of Nerang was surveyed and established as a base for the industry and by 1870 a town reserve had been set aside.
 By 1873, the town reserve of Burleigh Heads had also been surveyed and successful land sales had taken place.
 In 1875, the small settlement opposite the boat passage at the head of the Nerang River, known as Nerang Heads or Nerang Creek Heads, was surveyed and renamed Southport, with the first land sales scheduled to take place in Beenleigh.
 Southport quickly grew a reputation as a secluded holiday destination for wealthy Brisbane residents.

-Post-World War One Era saw the rise of the “seaside shack”.
-The seaside shack provided the opportunity for the coastal “getaway” with modest investment.
+Post-World War One Era saw the rise of the "seaside shack".
+The seaside shack provided the opportunity for the coastal "getaway" with modest investment.
 From 1914 to 1946, they popped up all along the South Coast.
 Seaside shacks were exceedingly cheap and were an early use of the concept of recycling.
 Many were built of disused or second grade timber, all kinds of materials were used for the holiday seaside shack – including fibro cement, metal containers, and left-over farm sheds; even disused trams were sold off as seaside shacks.